Choosing the right Business Intelligence (BI) system for your business needs is difficult and often very stressful.

 Self-service in this situation relates to how much you as a user can do to set up reports, searches, alerts and more without the direct assistance of the BI provider.
 To do this there is an assumption of a basic level of understanding of the product and ability to use it.

 If the system is Cloud-based, can you use the product when not connected to the Internet?
 There may be different levels of usage for different products.

 Is the system capable of processing and reporting in more than one language?
-Can you select these, or do you need to have this done at install?
+Can you select these, or do you need to have this done at installation?
 Are the languages you need available?

 Is the system capable of processing and reporting in more than one currency?
-Can you select these, or do you need to have this done at install?
+Can you select these, or do you need to have this done at installation?
 Are the currencies you need available?

 Ease Of Use.

 Simply, is it simple?
 Is the system intuitive?
 Can you get the information you want out of the system without needing to be a computer expert?
 The speed and simplicity of a system will be a major factor in the uptake and ongoing use of a product.

 Can a product connect with your other systems such as an existing CRM or financial system, draw on that information and give you an overall view of your business data?

 Data Filters And Drilldown.